We all know we need our ‘beauty sleep'.

-Whether it's to give us the strength and energy we need for the day ahead, or to recuperate from the day before.
-Getting a good night's sleep can improve our physical health, lower our stress levels and improve our memory.
+Whether it's to give us the strength and energy we need for the day ahead, or to recuperate from the day before (or both, as it should be) - getting a good night's sleep can improve our physical health, lower our stress levels and improve our memory.

-Dr. Tracey Wade, a professor at the Flinders University School of Psychology, told Broadly, “”If people have to rely on medications to produce sleep - particularly [meds] like benzodiazepines, which are addictive - it's putting the person at risk of addiction."
+Dr. Tracey Wade, a professor at the Flinders University School of Psychology, toldBroadly, ""If people have to rely on medications to produce sleep - particularly [meds] like benzodiazepines, which are addictive - it's putting the person at risk of addiction."

 "It's not only getting the body to sleep more than it needs to; they'll also have to use higher and higher dosage levels to get the desired effect."